anushka11p/Simple-Calculator/README.md

-# Simple-Calculator
+# Simple Java Calculator 🖩

-A basic console-based calculator made in Java!
+A basic **console-based calculator** made in Java!

 This program lets you:

-Add, subtract, multiply, and divide two numbers
+* Add, subtract, multiply, and divide two numbers

-Handle division by zero safely
+* Handle division by zero safely

-Enter numbers and operators easily through the console
+* Enter numbers and operators easily through the console

-How to use:
+**How to use:**

-Run the program
+1. Run the program

-Enter the first number
+2. Enter the first number

-Enter an operator (+, -, *, /)
+3. Enter an operator (`+`, `-`, `*`, `/`)

-Enter the second number
+4. Enter the second number

-See the result instantly!
+5. See the result instantly!

-Perfect for beginners who want to practice Java basics like Scanner, switch statements, and basic arithmetic.
+Perfect for beginners who want to practice Java basics like **Scanner, switch statements, and basic arithmetic**.